 Since SOFR is a relatively new market index, Notes which reference Compounded Daily SOFR or SOFR Average may have no established trading market when issued, and an established trading market may never develop or may not be very liquid.
 Market terms for debt securities indexed to SOFR such as the spread over the index reflected in interest rate provisions, may evolve over time, and trading prices of such Notes may be lower than those of later-issued indexed debt securities as a result.
 Further, if SOFR does not prove to be widely used in securities like Notes which reference Compounded Daily SOFR or SOFR Average, the trading price of such Notes which reference Compounded Daily SOFR or SOFR Average may be lower than those of Notes linked to indices that are more widely used.
-Investors in such Notes may not be able to sell such Notes at prices that will provide them with a yield comparable to similar investments that have a developed secondary market, and may consequently suffer from increased pricing volatility and market risk.
+Investors in such Notes may not be able to sell such Notes at all or may not be able to sell such Notes at prices that will provide them with a yield comparable to similar investments that have a developed secondary market, and may consequently suffer from increased pricing volatility and market risk.
+There can also be no guarantee that SOFR will not be discontinued or fundamentally altered in a manner that is materially adverse to the interests of investors in Notes which reference Compounded Daily SOFR or SOFR will not be discontinued or fundamentally altered in a manner that is materially adverse to the interests of investors in Notes which reference Compounded Daily SOFR or SOFR Average (as applicable).
+If the manner in which SOFR is calculated is changed, that change may result in a reduction of the amount of interest payable on such Notes and the trading prices of such Notes.